devs-discussions-perceptions/devs_discussions_perceptions_paper/README.md

 <hr>

 # NFR Sub-Categories
 For each NFR we subdivided them regarding the type of change that was mentioned in the discussion.
 That allowed us to understand how many different topics the title and description could address.
-Following we describe each sub-category.
+Following, we describe each sub-category.

 **Robustness**
 - Error Representability: whether errors are properly represented/specified/thrown